nmemranhussain/ml_6314_A_1/README.md

 ### Evaluation Metrics
 - MSE (Mean Square Error): Measures the model's ability to distinguish the optimal feature combination for predicting PU_ct and DO_ct separately, our target variables, involves the use of five features in different combinations.
 This configuration yields the lowest mean squared error (MSE) on the test data for different combination of features.

-### Final Values of MSEs for All Data using 'linear regression' model:
+### Final Values of MSEs of Number of Pick-ups (PO_ct) for All Data using 'linear regression' model:

 | Dataset                                           |       MSE         |
 |---------------------------------------------------|-------------------|